How to fix JDBC Bridge Error - No connection could be made because the target machine actively refused it 127.0.0.1:50433

 50400 50600

-If you have ODBC PowerPack v2.0.2 or higher, then you can change the default port.
+If you are using ZappySys ODBC PowerPack v2.0.2 or higher, you can change the default JDBC Bridge port.

-1. Go to ZappySys ODBC Installation directory (Usually below location)
+1. Go to the ZappySys ODBC Installation directory (Usually below this location).

 C:\Program Files (x86)\ZappySys\ZappySys ODBC PowerPack